xlvg-arjun/firebase-vue-social-network/README.md

 # firebase-social-network

-> A firebase based social network making use of Vue.js and Vuetify on the front end.
+> A firebase project with vue on the front end.

 ## Build Setup